EmilyKern/Neighborhood/README.md

 * You can click any of the tourist spots in the list or the markers to show information, do a search

-This project is done in JavaScript using AJAX, KnockoutJs, Google Map API
+This project is done in JavaScript using AJAX, KnockoutJs, Google Map API A big THANK YOU to my mentors for this project: Karol, Tamas Krasser, Greg Berger.
+For unselfishly sharing your knowledge and skills, for your patience, encouragement to continue learning.